 Subtask E: Exchange with other IEA TCPs and IETS Annexes

 This is a broad topic and its scope overlaps with part of the work done in many other IETS annexes as well as other IEA TCPs.
 It is therefore important to develop channels of communication that allow for not only exchange of information but also to explore possibilities for carrying out joint actions (for instance workshops) that would be of mutual benefit.
 This WP aims to establish collaboration between the proposed annex and other annexes in IETS as well as with the Hydrogen TCP, the GHG TCP and the Biomass TCP.
 The first step will be to identify joint activities that can be conducted with minimal extra efforts from the parties.
-This could include participating in each other workshops, disseminating information from each other among Annex members, organizing short conference calls, etc. As a second step, it will be explored the possibility to carry out a joint activity, for instance, a joint workshop or even a new subtask as part of Task 2.
+This could include participating in each other workshops, disseminating information from each other among Annex members, organizing short conference calls, etc. As a second step, it will be explored the possibility to carry out a joint activity, for instance, a joint workshop or even a new subtask for a continuation of this Task.

-The results of the first phase will be:
+The results will be: